 When you remodel the kitchen, it is a good idea to swap out the old sink faucets and lighting fixtures for a modern look, or for a vintage look if that is what you are going for.
 To help ensure many years of use, be sure to purchase quality fixtures instead of trying to save money and end up with faucets that will break or lighting fixtures that just don’t look as great as you want them to look.

 There is no written rule anywhere that says a person must spend a fortune on brand new appliances during a kitchen remodel.
 You can find almost new or even new with a few cosmetic flaws for a much lower price than a new appliance sold at retail value.
-Scratch and dent shops and used appliance stores can save you up to thousands of dollars and you can often find perfect appliances to have the look you want.
+A budget friendly remodeling tip is to search scratch and dent shops and used appliance stores.
+These places can save you up to thousands of dollars and you can often find perfect appliances to have the look you want.

 Lighting is going to be one of the top things to think about during a kitchen remodel.
 Take time to plan for under cabinet lighting or lighting that is flush with the ceiling for a modern look and better lighting throughout the kitchen.
 Brighter lighting is good for work areas such as over an island or over counters while softer light is ideal near the dinner table or in a bar area.

-Once you know what you want, you can start calling remodel contractors for estimates and to get started.
+Once you know which tips for remodeling a kitchen you'll be using, you can start calling remodel contractors for estimates and to get started.
 Keep in mind that you need to stick to your budget, keep safety in mind and make sure the floor plan is easy to navigate when you want a drink of water in the middle of the night.